How Long Does It Take to Sell a House?

 How long does it take to sell a house?
-As of October 2023, homes spent an average of 50 days on the market.
-This is up from a low of 30 days on market set in May 2022 but down from a high of 74 days in Jan.
-2023.
+As of October 2024, homes spent an average of 58 days on the market.
+This is up from 50 days on market set in October 2023 but down from a recent high of 69 days in January 2024.

 Days on market is a metric that tracks when a house is listed and goes under contract with a buyer.
 The answer for a particular house depends on the house itself and local market conditions.

-From list to close, you’re looking at around 3 and a half months (just under two months to get an offer and a little less than a month and a half to close) to sell a house.
+From list to close, you’re looking at around three months to sell a house.
 This doesn’t account for any time spent preparing to put the house on the market.

 Running Out of Time to Sell Your Home?